HakaiInstitute/Beaked-Hazelnut-population-genetics/README.md

 - 'file 2': SNP table containing the sample x genotype matrix

-- 'file 3': Table of morphological data used to acomany the genetic results
+- Hazelnut_Morphological_Data.csv: Table of morphological data used to acomany the genetic results

 - 'file 4': a fasta file containing the raw rbcL and matK sequences derrived from a subset of samples in this study